lucstu/Basket/README.md

 npx hardhat test
 ```

+For the frontend, navigate to the frontend directory, run npm install, then npm start.

 ## Warning

 This project was done as a hackathon project.
 It is not audited and NOT intended or ready for use in a production environment.